kkatayama/deckdealer/README.md

 The `session cookie` is assigned after a successful login. <br />
 To get around adding the `session cookie` along with your request, you can simply add the `token` parameter. <br />

+PLEASE LET ME KNOW IF YOU WISH TO DISABLE THE SESSION COOKIES AND TOKENS!!! <br />

 FOR EXAMPLE:

 ### You logged in with the `admin` user doing a `GET` request: